satishmarathe/weatherservice/README.md

 This is obviously a contrived and rather simple basic implementation.

 # Notes on API Key
-Please substitute your own api key in properties file
+Please substitute your own api key in properties file.